 Chairman Tan Xuguang has resigned due to age limits, and there are consistent rumors of a possible withdrawal of the Chinese holding company Weichai from the company’s capital.

+Why is the idyll with the Chinese giant that saved it from bankruptcy in 2012 over?
 The Ferretti Group may be at a turning point and may face turbulent waters in the coming months.

 Ahead of the presentation of half-year figures set for Thursday, August 29, the Forlì-headquartered company is affected by rumors of a possible divestment by its majority shareholder, the Beijing-controlled Weichai giant, which currently holds 37.5 percent of the capital.